spatie/laravel-event-sourcing/docs/using-projectors/writing-your-first-projector.md

 ## Defining events

 Instead of creating, updating and deleting accounts, we're simply firing off events.
-All these events should implement `\Spatie\EventSourcing\ShouldBeStored`.
-This is an empty interface that signifies to our package that the event should be stored.
+All these events should extend `\Spatie\EventSourcing\StoredEvents\ShouldBeStored`.
+This abstract class signifies to our package that the event should be stored.

 Let's take a look at all events used in the `Account` model.